-For additional information, contact Wildlife Biologist Sterling Daniels by phone at 423-522-2445 or email at Sterling.Daniels@tn.gov.
+For more information about checking stations in East Tennessee, contact TWRA Biologist Sterling Daniels at 423-522-2445 or Sterling.Daniels@tn.gov.